Cognitive behavioral therapy: Face-to-face sessions

+Homework assignments

-Cognitive-behavioral therapy is most closely allied with the scientist–practitioner model in which clinical practice and research are informed by a scientific perspective, clear operationalization of the problem, and an emphasis on measurement, including measuring changes in cognition and behavior and the attainment of goals.
-These are often met through "homework" assignments in which the patient and the therapist work together to craft an assignment to complete before the next session.
+Desired outcomes are often met through "homework" assignments in which the patient and the therapist work together to craft an assignment to complete before the next session.
 The completion of these assignments – which can be as simple as a person with depression attending some kind of social event – indicates a dedication to treatment compliance and a desire to change.
 The therapists can then logically gauge the next step of treatment based on how thoroughly the patient completes the assignment.
 Effective cognitive behavioral therapy is dependent on a therapeutic alliance between the healthcare practitioner and the person seeking assistance.

 Unlike many other forms of psychotherapy, the patient is very involved in CBT.
 For example, an anxious patient may be asked to talk to a stranger as a homework assignment, but if that is too difficult, he or she can work out an easier assignment first.
 The therapist needs to be flexible and willing to listen to the patient rather than acting as an authority figure.

+Group educational course

+Patient participation in group courses has been shown to be effective.
+In a meta-analysis reviewing evidence-based treatment of OCD in children, individual CBT was found to be more efficacious than group CBT.

+Reading self-help materials

+Enabling patients to read self-help CBT guides has been shown to be effective by some studies.
+However one study found a negative effect in patients who tended to ruminate, and another meta-analysis found that the benefit was only significant when the self-help was guided (e.g. by a medical professional).